-Anyhow, I made this super easy and flavorful Cuban Pork this week and am in LOVE with how it turned out.
+Anyhow, I made this super easy and flavorful Cuban Pulled Pork in the crock pot this week and am in LOVE with how it turned out.
 Plus, I use it throughout the week for lunches and snacks as well, because it makes a large portion.

 We made Cuban Sandwiches with the pork, simply by adding Swiss Cheese, pickles and mustard!
 I fried them in a little butter, just like making a grilled cheese and it was a huge hit in my house!

 There are so many possibilities… nachos, salads, rice bowls, tacos, stuffed into baked potatoes… the list goes on and on!

 Making the pork is simple and completely packed with flavor.
 This is my favorite recipe for any pulled pork, and there are just a few tricks…

 Start with a quick dry rub.
 This is Adobo seasoning, cumin, and coriander.

 Rub the pork with the seasoning…now if you’ve thought ahead you can rub the meat and let it sit overnight before you cook it, but if you forgot, no worries, I do most of the time too.